-India has signed number of international treaties and conventions.
-The important one are International Covenant on Civil and Political Rights (CCPR), International Covenant on Economic, Social and Cultural Rights (CESCR), Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and Convention on the Rights of the Child (CRC).
-International Conference on Population and Development Programme of Action (ICPD PoA) (1994) and India is also reporting on the MDGs.
+India has signed a number of international treaties and conventions.
+The important ones are International Covenant on Civil and Political Rights (CCPR), International Covenant on Economic, Social and Cultural Rights (CESCR), Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and Convention on the Rights of the Child (CRC).
+International Conference on Population and Development Programme of Action (ICPD PoA) (1994) and India also reports on the MDGs.

-Under this background, this policy brief is developed with an aim to review India's sexual and reproductive rights (SRR) initiatives and policies introduced after International Conference on Population and Development- ICPD and identify gaps in implementation on universal access to SRR for evolving suitable advocacy recommendations.
+This policy brief is developed with an aim to review India's sexual and reproductive rights (SRR) initiatives and policies introduced after International Conference on Population and Development (ICPD) and identify gaps in implementation on universal access to SRR for evolving suitable advocacy recommendations.
+3 a.
+Policies on sexual and reproductive health

-COUNTRY

-PROFILE ON ON

-UNIVERSAL

-ACCESS TO

-SEXUAL AND
+COUNTRY PROFILE ON UNIVERSAL ACCESS TO SEXUAL AND REPRODUCTIVE RIGHTS:

-REPRODUCTIVE

-RIGHTS: